-Another idea is to help your local food pantry by packing up food items to donate or head to your local park and pick up trash.
+Another idea is to help your local food pantry or soup kitchen to pack up food items to donate or head to your local park and pick up trash.
 Check out your local community and see what else people need help with.

 Teachers have been working hard this year to remotely teach and adjust to social distancing in classes.
 Have the kids make a gift to say thank you to their teachers.

 Use our free printable Thank you Letter to add a personal touch and send a small gift.

 Find gift ideas on our list of What Teachers Really Want this Year.